CoraLibre/CoraLibre-android-sdk/README.md

 # CLOSED
 The development of coralibre is stuck.
 This is not bad as there is another implementation called [CCTG](https://codeberg.org/corona-contact-tracing-germany/cwa-android) that does exactly what we what we where trying to achieve with this project.
 You can download CCTG from [fdroid](https://f-droid.org/packages/de.corona.tracing/).
-The CCTG Project is also looking for contributors ;)
+Also they are looking for contributors ;)

 # CoraLibre-android-sdk